-Established in 2003, Snap Fitness began franchising in 2004 and has since grown to encompass a global franchise network of 2,000 franchise units.
+Established in 2003, Snap Fitness began franchising in 2004 and has since grown to boast a global franchise network of over 2,000 franchise units.
 It specialises in providing a high-quality workout environment for those that want to be able to fit their fitness routine in around a busy schedule.

 The gym operates on a key card system, by which members can swipe in and out whenever they want, reducing staffing costs and ensuring the gym can be accessed at any time.
 The franchise has won several awards and regularly makes it into the Top Global Franchises list.
 Its founder, Peter Taunton was also awarded Entrepreneur of the Year in 2010.

-To become a Snap Fitness franchisee, you'll need an initial investment of between £115,000 and £350,000.
+To become a Snap Fitness franchisee, you'll need to make an investment of between £125,000 and £450,000.
 The precise amount will depend upon location, the size of the gym, and fitting costs.
-Franchisees must also have a net worth of £192,000 and access to liquid capital amounting to £57,000.
-Unusually, Snap Fitness charge a flat royalty fee.
-This is set at £400 a month.
+Snap Fitness also charges a flat royalty fee, which is set at £400 a month.
 Franchisees are also expected to contribute £106 a month to the franchise's marketing budget.

-It’s also important to recognise the way in which 24/7 fitness facilities have benefitted from the boom in low-cost fitness facilities.
+- It’s also important to recognise the way in which gym facilities that are open 24 hours of the day have benefitted from the boom in low-cost fitness facilities.
 As a growing number of gyms have offered their members ‘no contract’ memberships at low monthly rates, they’ve been able to tap into an entirely new market.
 This type of fitness facility appeals to those who aren't sure that the gym is for them or that don't want to spend a considerable amount in case they use it less than expected.